Daz-Mac/fishing_assistant/readme.md

 ## 🐛 Troubleshooting

-### Card Not Appearing:
+### Card Not Appearing in Card Picker:
-1. Clear browser cache (Ctrl+F5)
-2. Restart Home Assistant
-3. Check browser console for errors
+1. Make sure you've added the resource (see "Using the Custom Card" section above)
+2. Hard refresh your browser (Ctrl+Shift+R or Cmd+Shift+R)
+3. Check that the resource URL is correct: /fishing_assistant_local/fishing-assistant-card.js
+4. Verify the resource type is set to "JavaScript Module"

 ### "Species focus" shows "Unknown":
 - This is normal if no species is configured